Aircraft Safety Wire Standards: Mil-Specs, Features & Benefits

 When shopping for aircraft safety wire, you'll notice that mil-spec standards are usually used to classify different types of safety wire.
 While there are many standards, a few stand out in aircraft safety wiring and safety wiring applications:

-From 032 safety wire to ultra-flexible options, safety wiring offers plenty of unique features that make it a valuable tool in various applications that require a little extra stability and security.
+From 032 safety wire to ultra-flexible options, aircraft safety wiring offers plenty of unique features that make it a valuable tool in various applications that require a little extra stability and security.
 While not all safety wire is created the same, some primary features are fairly universal no matter which type or size of safety wire you choose.
-All safety wire delivers a strong hold and is flexible enough to be wrapped around a fastener or other component.
-Safety wire pliers are often used to install the wire with less hand fatigue.
+Here are the primary characteristics you’ll find across most types of safety wire:

 There are many benefits to using safety wire on your aircraft.
 When used correctly, safety wire can help reduce repairs and in-air emergencies, improving safety overall without adding a lot to your operational budget.
 The right safety wire is a key component in any toolbox, offering security and allowing for quick in-flight repairs.